 These basic functionalities mentioned above are very limited.
 There’s no possibility to set which fields we want to see as columns nor sort the requests in these columns.
 When filtering by Status, the clients can only choose between Open and Closed.
 The search works only for issues’ Summaries, which in most cases makes it unusable.
 Also, Jira Service Desk doesn’t give us any possibility to customize this screen natively, as well as there are no workarounds like scripts.

-For example, the customer has no information about the assignee or how long does he has to wait for his request to be solved, because there’s no such column displayed on his My Requests list.
-Or, when an agent asks the client about which one of his issues with Highest priority is the most important for him.
-When customer looks at his list with requests there’s no Priority column there he could sort or filter by.
-That’s when the problem arises, especially when it’s a customer with more than 100 requests on his list.
-How can he tell which ones have the Highest priority other than browsing through all the requests and making a separate list of them in his notebook?
-And, he needs to do it only to choose the one that’s the most urgent for him.
+For example, the customer has no information about the assignee or how long do they have to wait for their request to be solved, because there’s no such column displayed on their My Requests list.
+Or, when an agent asks the client about which one of their issues with Highest priority is the most important for them.
+When customer looks at their list with requests there’s no Priority column there they could sort or filter by.
+That’s when the problem arises, especially when it’s a customer with more than 100 requests on their list.
+How can they tell which ones have the Highest priority other than browsing through all the requests and making a separate list of them in the notebook?
+And, they need to do it only to choose the one that’s the most urgent for them.

 Instead of relying on default settings of My Requests list, we should check our options because we sure will find some on Atlassian Marketplace.